Read Kansas! Primary - P-18 Understanding Clues from the Past: School Days

 Kansas History, Government, and Social Studies Standards:

-- 3.1: the student will recognize and evaluate significant beliefs, contributions, and ideas of the many diverse peoples and groups and their impact on individuals, communities, states, and nations.
+- 4.1: The student will recognize and evaluate continuity and change over time and its impact on individuals, institutions, communities, states, and nations.

 Kansas College and Career Ready Standards:

 - RI.3.2: The student determines the main ideas of a text; recounts the key details and explains how they support the main idea.

 - RI.3.7: The student uses information gained from illustrations (e.g., maps, photographs) and the words in a text to demonstrate understanding of the text (e.g., where, when, why, and how key events occur).